mujina/pugme_github-self-hosted-action-git2s3/CF/README.md

 ## Instructions
-The runner.json file in this directory contains the CloudFormation required to build an EC2 instance in the native AWS TR Central account with an IAM Role & associated instance profile that allows the GitHub self-hosted runners to upload artifacts to S3.
+The runner.json file in this directory contains the CloudFormation required to build an EC2 instance in your AWS account with an IAM Role & associated instance profile that allows the GitHub self-hosted runners to upload artifacts to S3.

-TODO: The PowerUser is hardcoded (make a parameter)

-The S3 buckets are the known buckets that contain artifacts that trigger existing IHN CICD pipelines.

 After you have built your EC2 instance with the CF/runner.json log into your EC2 instance using ssh to install Docker (if not done via user data of other means